 The results show that more than two years after the rule changes went into effect, a strong and effective system for adjudicating class actions has been made even more robust.DOWNLOAD THE REPORT

 Western Alliance Bank’s Settlement Services Group engaged its third party research and market intelligence partner in speaking to key stakeholders about trends and developments in the class action and appellate process.
 The research took place from January to April 2021.

 The research included 11 in-depth interviews and an online survey of 155 respondents involving 85 attorneys (45 plaintiffs’ counsel and 40 defense counsel), 35 claims administrators, 22 mediators and 13 judges, with questions that covered:

 - • Appeals and objections process Rule 23 amendments

 Half of all survey respondents said they dealt with 50 or more class action cases in their careers.

 Western Alliance Settlement Services, a national banking group within Western Alliance Bank, Member FDIC, specializes in banking for law firms, claims administrators and related businesses managing class action, mass tort and bankruptcy settlements.
 This team of expert bankers brings clients years of experience and offers exceptional service in supporting all phases of the settlement process, from escrow to distribution, with a single point of contact.
-Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation, with approximately $50 billion in assets.
+Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation, with more than $50 billion in assets.
 The bank is again #1 best-performing of the 50 largest public U.S. banks in the new S&P Global Market Intelligence listing for 2020 and ranks high on the Forbes “Best Banks in America” list year after year.
 Serving clients across the country wherever business happens, Western Alliance Bank operates individually branded, full-service banking divisions and has offices in key markets nationwide.